xtonousou/ship/index.md

 ### Contribution

-Pull requests, issues, suggestions, testing and feedback are all welcome :octocat:
+Pull requests, issues, suggestions, testing and feedback are all welcome

-Please read [this] article first, about code of conduct
+Please read [this](contributing) article first, about code of conduct

 * Fork the repo
 * Create a new branch